 The Advantages of Forming an S Corporation

 There are several practical and legal concerns to take under consideration as you determine how to structure your business.
-You must establish whether or not your company will go public, you also need to consider the number of partners or shareholders within the company, and, perhaps most importantly, explore all the tax ramifications of each business entity.
+You must establish whether or not your company will go public, you also need to consider the number of partners or shareholders within the company and, perhaps most importantly, explore all the tax ramifications of each business entity.
 With all these considerations in mind, there are some distinct advantages to choosing the S Corporation as your business entity.

-A multimember LLC is treated by the IRS as a Partnership as the default status for federal tax purposes.
+A multi-member LLC is treated by the IRS as a partnership as the default status for federal tax purposes.
 This requires that the LLC file the Form 1065 Partnership return (informational only – the LLC does not pay federal taxes), and the net income (or loss) passes through and is accounted for on the tax returns of each individual member.

 Companies doing business as S Corporation must first form a standard corporation with the state (and the default federal tax status at that point is that of a C Corporation).
 After the corporation is formed with the state, the company must file an IRS Small Business Tax Election Form 2553 stating their intention to be taxed as an S Corporation.
 Incfile can prepare Form 2553 and return it to you for your signature, along with your filed corporation.
 After the initial shareholders have signed, it can simply be faxed or mailed in to the IRS.
 The IRS Form 2553 must be signed and submitted to the IRS within 75 days of the date of formation of the corporation.